gsilva2016/langchain-examples/README.md

 | [eval-text-summarization-benchmarking](genai-eval-text-summarization-benchmarking)  |  Perform a qualitative assessment of a candidate summarization by comparing it to a reference response.
 Metrics calculated are BLEU, ROUGE-N, and BERTScore  |

 Note: Please refer to following [guide](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/gpu-disable-hangcheck.html) for disabling GPU hangchecks.

+FFmpeg is an open source project licensed under LGPL and GPL.
+See https://www.ffmpeg.org/legal.html.
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.